openTdataCH/netexRealisationGuideSwitzerland/src/02_files.md

 The first two are valid according to the XSD.
 INTERCHANGE only as far as we use `versionRef` instead of `version`.

 NETWORK_OFFER is the core timetable data.
-It can be one file per business organisation (owner and or data supplier).
+It can be one file per business organisation (owner and or data provider).
 Or it can be two very different subsets within an organisation (e.g.  ships, carTransportRail,rail) or perhaps also per region (PAG).
 The distinction should not be done unilateraly by the data provider, but in collaboration with SKI.
 Possible criteria: (a) size of  the file remains manageable, (b) third parties can find out, in which file, which line is, without inspecting every NETWORK_OFFER, (c) sensible arrangement so that not all NETWORK_OFFER need to be consumed, if only a given subset is needed by the data consumer.

 This repartition of the data into different file leads to some redundancy.
 However, the files can still be transferred efficiently.